 Deriving the blue print of the cortical microcircuit is therefore essential for a comprehensive understanding of higher cognitive functions.
 In order to achieve this goal, we systematically characterize the electrophysiological, structural and molecular properties of individual neurons as well as local rules of connectivity and the synaptic properties of interconnected neurons.
 Recently we also started to investigate the neuromodulation of microcircuit dynamics.
 The functional properties of the microcircuit are ultimately defined by the dynamic repertoire of its constituent neurons and synapses, and we thus invest a considerable effort into unraveling the molecular underpinnings of these dynamic properties.
 These efforts include developing high throughput protocols for characterizing and mapping ion channels and to derive the single-cell transcriptome.

 Detailed information about the microcircuit is also essential for a comprehensive understanding of neurological and psychiatric disorders resulting from a dysfunction of the neocortex.
 This could provide the foundation for developing interventions that remedy such microcircuit deviations.
 In the LNMC we investigate the role of microcircuit alterations in relation to autism.
 One of our major contributions thus far includes the proposition of the intense world theory for autism.

-The experimental data generated by LNMC is used by the Blue Brain Project (BBP) to build realistic in silico models of the neocortical column, with the aim to gain insights into the signal processing of cortical circuits through detailed computer simulations.
+The experimental data generated by LNMC is used by the Blue Brain Project (BBP) to build realistic in silico models of many brain regions, with the aim to gain insights into the signal processing of neuronal circuits through detailed computer simulations.